-Prof. Qaim was elected a Fellow of the Academy in 1994.
+Prof. Qaim was elected a Fellow of the Islamic World Academy of Sciences in 1994.
 He is married with one son.
 He is a German National of Pakistani origin.

 Dr Qaim obtained his BSc from Govt.
 College/Punjab University in Lahore (1958), MSc from the same university (1961), PhD from Liverpool University (1964), DSc from Birmingham University (1977) and a “Habilitation” degree from Cologne University (1993).